CZ-NIC/knot/doc/man_kxdpgun.rst

 **-B**, **--binary**
   Specify that input file is in binary format.
 This format is similar to the TCP DNS message format.
-The file contains records formated as 2-octet length (network order) followed by a message in DNS wire format.
+The file contains records formatted as 2-octet length (network order) followed by a message in DNS wire format.

 **-I**, **--interface** *interface*